ezecernadas/Atmos/README.md

 # Atmos
 A minimalist weather app for clean, real-time forecasts.

 🌦️ Atmos is a sleek, no-frills weather application built with HTML, CSS, JavaScript, and PHP.
 Designed for simplicity, it delivers essential weather data (temperature, humidity, and conditions) in an elegant interface—free of clutter, ads, or distractions.
-Features
+Features:

     🌍 City search – Get weather for any location.